-Unlike the other routes where the romance takes time to blossom between the MC and her chosen love interest, the MC falls for Kei fairly quickly.
+Unlike the other routes where the romance takes time to blossom, the MC falls for Kei fairly quickly.
 While she doesn’t outright state that she loves him, she does make it pretty obvious.
-I mean what high school girl wouldn’t fall for Kei, in a sea of immature boys he’s the only thing close to a man.
-Not only is he perfect male specimen, with his broad shoulders and masculine face, but he also possesses a maturity the other guys could never dream of attaining.
-In the other routes along with his own, Kei serves as a source of support for the MC as she adjusts to life at an all-boys school, but he’s never overbearing or intrusive.
-It’s the little things that he does, like giving the MC a ride to school on his motorcycle, or encouraging her when she’s down that makes him so endearing.
-He lets her know from the beginning that if she needs any help, he will always be there for her.
+I mean what high school girl wouldn’t fall for Kei.
+In a sea of immature boys he’s the only thing close to a man.
+Not only is he perfect male specimen, with his broad shoulders and masculine face.
+But he also possesses a maturity the other guys could never dream of attaining.

-This MC was pretty tame compared to the other MCs in this game, but it works.
-Kei isn’t the most expressive guy and I feel like he would be put off by an overly pushy woman.
-So for once a demure sensitive MC is the perfect fit for this type of story.
-Kei is already a pretty grounded guy, so he doesn’t really need an especially forceful MC.
+Kei isn’t the most expressive guy.
+I feel like Kei would be put off by an overly pushy woman.
 I found her open and friendly personality refreshing and to be honest that’s all that I have to say about her.
 She doesn’t really do anything outstanding in this route other than provide support for Kei as he figures out what he wants to do with his life.

 There are two endings for this route, the Teenage Dreams Ending and the After Class Romance Ending.
-In the After School Romance, the Akane issue is dealt with and Kei takes the MC to a secluded riverbed and the pair confess their feelings.
+In the After School Romance, after the Akane issue is handled, Kei takes the MC to a secluded riverbed to confess.
 A few days later they pay Toshirou a visit and share a tender moment alone together.
 In the Teenage Dreams Ending, Kei and the MC take a romantic trip to the ocean on his motorcycle, and Keishares his past with the MC.
 Hands down, the Teenage Dreams ending is the better of the two, that is an ending done right!